 In September 2013 we presented WOLF, The Bestiary’s third performance.
 After a park-ranger-guided bus trip to forested Allerton Park (Monticello, Illinois), the audience was led over the river and through the woods to grandmother’s house: a barn filled with video, dance, music, and stories that pulled some of the threads together.
 The sprawling 2013 piece was distilled into a one-man presentation - part live performance, part cinematic documentation - which toured film festivals, galleries, theaters, and living rooms.

-BEAR will be our 4th performance.
+BEAR was our 4th performance.
 With death in the fall and life in the spring, hibernation links the bear’s yearly cycle to Persephone, resurrection, the Underworld, sowing, and reaping.
-BEAR mediation on seasons and time will be staged in three chapters: Fall (2016), Winter (2016-17), and Spring (2017).
+BEAR's meditation on seasons and time was staged in three chapters: Fall (2016), Winter (2016-17), and Spring (2017).

 COLLABORATORS, HONORS, AND SUPPORT